 The monastery was stretching around a beautiful lake called Como, nested at the edge of a forest, surrounded by lush vegetation and hugged by the occasional waves from the lake.

-The monks lived here happily in peace and absolute serenity.
-If you lived here in the 13th century, you would happily resort to life on this deserted stretch of paradise.
+The monks lived here happily in peace and with absolute serenity.
+If you lived here in the 13th century, you would happily resort to live on this deserted stretch of paradise.

 Not bothered by anyone else than just their Bible studies and passing boats, they were unaware that their lush home will be soon vacated.

 Cardinal Angelo Durini was looking to purchase a quiet place where he could enjoy his books in summer nights, and villa Balbianello ticked both the boxes.